philippgille/hello-netcoreapp/README.md

 First you need to install the package with one of the following ways:

 - The simplest way to install it is via the MyGet feed, which also allows you to easily update the app later:
-    - `choco install hello-netcoreapp.portable --source https://www.myget.org/F/hello-netcoreapp`
+    - `choco install hello-netcoreapp --source https://www.myget.org/F/hello-netcoreapp`
 - AppVeyor also automatically publishes all `*.nupkg` artifacts to a project's NuGet feed, so this works as well:
-    - `choco install hello-netcoreapp.portable --source https://ci.appveyor.com/nuget/hello-netcoreapp`
+    - `choco install hello-netcoreapp --source https://ci.appveyor.com/nuget/hello-netcoreapp`
 - Alternatively install the downloaded or locally built package:
     - `choco install path\to\hello-netcoreapp.portable.0.1.0.nupkg`
+    - (Simply installing the [meta package](https://chocolatey.org/docs/chocolatey-faqs#what-is-the-difference-between-packages-no-suffix-as-compared-to-install-portable) `hello-netcoreapp.0.1.0.nupkg` works if the `portable` package exists in the same directory)
 - Alternatively you can also install via the package specification file in this repository:
     1. Either run `build.ps1` or manually place `artifacts\hello-netcoreapp_v0.1.0_win-x64` in `chocolatey\tools`
     2. `choco install chocolatey\hello-netcoreapp.nuspec`

 Then run: `hello-netcoreapp`

-> Note: The package is installed in `%ChocolateyInstall%/lib` (e.g. `C:\ProgramData\Chocolatey\lib`)
+> Note 1: The package is installed in `%ChocolateyInstall%/lib` (e.g. `C:\ProgramData\Chocolatey\lib`)

 ### AppImage